-Each container must be embossed or otherwise permanently marked in code or in clear to identify the manufacturing plant and lot.
+Each container must be embossed or otherwise permanently marked either explicitly or in code to identify the manufacturing plant and lot.

 7. Date Marking and Storage Instructions

 If not otherwise determined in an individual Barbados National Standard, the following date marking requirements apply, as appropriate: